-Credit risk scenario analysis is performed by the Investment Committee, which provides metrics for tracking climate-related risks within Pacific Life's investment portfolio.
+Credit Risk Scenario analysis is performed by the risk management function, which provides metrics for tracking climate-related risks within Pacific Life's investment portfolio.
 Corporate bonds and commercial loans are assessed with carbon prices being a key input.
 Through the analysis, information pathways are identified and used in other models and management decisions.
 Outcomes of the testing may affect strategies for credit decisions in various aspects of the investment portfolio, and potential opportunities may be analyzed for new types of financial investments.